 Each applicant is required to have 2 letters of recommendation submitted by references in addition to the Department or Division Head.
 These letters should describe the applicant’s potential to succeed as an independent researcher.
 All letters of recommendation must be uploaded by the application deadline.
-Upon submission of the online application form, an email will be automatically generated to the identified references with guidelines and instructions regarding how to upload the required letter.
-It is the responsibility of the applicant to verify that the identified reference has received the email.
+Upon submission of the online application form, an email will be automatically generated to the identified referees with guidelines and instructions regarding how to upload the required letter.
+It is the responsibility of the applicant to verify that the identified referees have received the email.
 The online application site provides applicants with a checklist on which they may view confirmation of the documents that have been uploaded to their application.

 Letters of Recommendation must:

-- Include the reference’s signature
+- Include the referee’s signature

 - Be submitted on an official letterhead